The last exercise I do when I lift weights is bicep curls.

 – Elton Trueblood, Alternative To Futility (USA: Harper & Brothers, 1948), 112-113.

-Christians today want more discomfort, not less.
+The Christians I know want more discomfort, not less.

 But they’re capable of actually doing 39 reps.

-They don’t want to help homeless people.
+The fact is the Christians I rub shoulders with both at CCV and around the country don’t want to help homeless people.
 They want to help end homelessness.

 They don’t want to give needy people leftover canned goods in their pantries.
 They want to blow up the system that created 2,500,000 homeless children in the United States alone.

 So I’m done with the ridiculously convenient pitches for following Jesus.